papplegate/mise/README.md

 install.packages("mise")
 ```

 Any changes to `mise` will be pushed to this Github repository before the updated package is submitted to CRAN.
-To install this version from within R,
+To install the Github version of `mise` from within R,

 ```
 install.packages("devtools")